-We have 8 NCERT-based Mock Exams as part of ClearIAS Prelims Test Series.
-This means you can quickly cover almost 800 most-important questions that can be asked from NCERTs.
+We have 8 NCERT-based Mock Exams as part of the ClearIAS Prelims Test Series.
+This means you can quickly cover almost 800 most important questions that can be asked from NCERTs.

 ClearIAS also has many easy-to-learn free online study materials, which will help you learn even faster than NCERTs at times.
-You can check them on our downloads section.
+You can check them in our downloads section.

 Winning Strategy 4 – Learn from ClearIAS Current Affairs Capsules

-ClearIAS Current Affairs Capsules (CCC) are eBooks which contain all important questions (MCQs) based on the Current Affairs for each month.
+ClearIAS Current Affairs Capsules (CCC) are eBooks that contain all important questions (MCQs) based on the Current Affairs for each month.